 The bridge will be placed this fall.
 Work is being done to prepare abutments for the span and trail connections that will link the bridge to the Rio Grande.
 The trail paving will take place next year.
 At right is an artist's rendering of the planned bridge.

-A management plan for Lazy Glen Open Space was adopted by the Pitkin County Open Space and Trails Board on May 5, 2016.
+A management plan for Lazy Glen Open Space was adopted by the Pitkin County Open Space and Trails Board in May 2016.
+It outlines uses for the 73-acre property, including the bridge and trail connections, and agricultural uses of the land.
 The plan is available for download below.

-A small parking area has been constructed at Lazy Glen Open Space.
+A small parking lot was constructed at Lazy Glen Open Space in 2016.
 The barn on the property is used for agricultural purposes and to store Nordic grooming equipment.

 Agriculture About 10 acres of irrigated land on an upper bench has been leased to Shining Mountain Farms LLC.
-For 2017, the operator has proposed small-animal husbandry (sheep and poultry), along with mushroom cultivation and growing/drying herbs.
+For 2017, the operator is engaged in small-animal husbandry (sheep and poultry), along with mushroom cultivation and growing/drying herbs.
 Heritage varieties of apple trees have been planted, as well, and vegetable crops are under cultivation.